 This is the fourth in a series of posts on creating a business plan for a sports facility – sports facility financial strategy.

 Now that you’ve thought out the details of your products, staff and operations, you can use that information to estimate your business’ finances.

-We’ll do that by estimating your revenue, comparing it to your expenses, and determining if you’ll make enough profit based on those numbers.
+First, we’ll estimate your revenue and compare it to your expenses.
+Doing so will help determining if you’ll make enough profit based on those estimates.

 Step 1: Monthly Revenue Estimates